cfengine/design-center/sketches/cloud/cloud_services/README.md

 You can try the programming_languages/cpanm sketch to install VM::EC2, which will automagically install all its dependencies as well.

+## ## OpenStack platform

+Just curl (in /usr/bin/curl or /bin/curl) and the CPAN JSON::XS module are required.

 ## ## VMware platform

 Perl in /usr/bin/perl and the VMWare interface programs (`vifs` and